- Climate finance

 - Clean cooking

 - Sustainable cities

 - Air pollution

-Valérie is an assistant analyst based in CPI’s London office.
+Valérie is an analyst based in CPI’s London office.
 Her recent work at CPI includes in-depth analysis of development finance flows for electrification and clean cooking access in 20 countries with significant energy access gaps for Sustainable Energy for All’s (SEforALL) Energizing Finance report.
 She also supports the development of new financial instruments related to sustainable cities for the Global Innovation Lab for Climate Finance.

 Prior to joining CPI, Valérie worked as an equity research trainee for the investment bank Société Générale, where she contributed to financial modeling and analysis for the energy utilities, financial services and consumer goods sectors, as well as in equity investment strategy and ESG research.
 Valérie also did an internship at Efficacity, a French research institute, where she focused on energy efficiency in cities and the strategies subnational policymakers can implement to encourage sustainable infrastructure.

 Currently finishing a Master’s degree in Environmental and Natural Resources Economics from the Toulouse School of Economics, she holds a B.A. in Economics from McGill University with minors in Political Science and Mandarin.